-Twenty-seven-year-old Belén has been held in pre-trial detention for over two years in Tucuman Province, northern Argentina, after suffering a miscarriage in a public hospital.
+Belén continues to be detained in Tucuman Province, northern Argentina, after suffering a miscarriage in a public hospital.
+On 3 May, her release was denied.
 Medical personnel and police officials violated her right to privacy and have unfairly accused and mistreated her.

 On 21 March 2014, Belén went to the public Hospital Avellaneda in San Miguel de Tucuman complaining of abdominal pain.
-She was referred to the gynecologist because of heavy bleeding.
-The doctor informed her that she was having a miscarriage of a foetus of about 22 weeks.
+The doctor informed her that she was having a miscarriage.
 Belén said she was unaware that she was pregnant.
 Hospital staff later found a foetus in the bathroom and denounced Belén to the police claiming it was Belén's "son", without any evidence or DNA analysis to prove she had any relationship to the foetus.
-Belén has explained that a nurse brought the foetus in a box and insulted her, arguing the foetus "was her son".
-When she woke up in her bed after surgery, several police officers were surrounding her and she was subjected to an examination "in private parts of her body", which could amount to cruel, inhuman or degrading treatment.
+When Belén woke up in her bed after surgery, several police officers were surrounding her and she was subjected to an examination "in private parts of her body", which could amount to cruel, inhuman or degrading treatment.
 According to international law and standards, non-consensual disclosures of personal medical information, including to law enforcement officials, is a violation of the right to privacy.
-Medical professionals have an obligation to protect the confidentiality of the information to which they have access as part of their profession.

-Belén was accused of self-inducing the abortion and held in pre-trial detention for over two years on charges of abortion.
+Belén was accused of self-inducing an abortion and held in pre-trial detention for over two years, charged with abortion.
 The prosecutor then changed the accusation to aggravated murder, which entails a harsher penalty of up to 25 years.

-On 19 April 2016, the Third Chamber of the Criminal Chamber of Tucuman sentenced Belén to eight years in prison for murder and deferred its final arguments to 3 May.
-Belén's defense has said they will appeal the decision and request her immediate release.
+On 19 April 2016, the Third Chamber of the Criminal Chamber of Tucuman sentenced Belén to eight years in prison for murder.
+On 3 May Belén's defense appealed the decision and requested her immediate release.
+However, the court denied her release claiming she presents a flight risk.
+The court argued that Belén's defense did not provide evidence of her vulnerability and alleged lack of means to leave the province.
+Belén remains in preventive detention as her judgment has still not been signed.
+Preventive detention is an exception to the general rule that establishes freedom as a principle and, together with the presumption of innocence, the burden of proof falls on the State to justify her continued detention during this process.